 - ParableA parable is a short fictional story that speaks on a religious attitude or moral belief.

 - Pattern PoetryPattern poetry is a type of poetry that depends on the shape the text makes.
 The visual image of the lines is an integral part of the work.

-- Petrarchan/Italian SonnetPetrarchan/Italian sonnets are fourteen lines long, follow an initial rhyme scheme of ABBAABBA, and use iambic pentameter.
+- Petrarchan/Italian SonnetPetrarchan/Italian sonnets are fourteen lines long and follow an initial rhyme scheme of ABBAABBA.
+They use iambic pentameter as their meter.

 - Pindaric OdeThe term “Pindaric” refers to the body of work, and style, of the Greek poet Pindar.
 It is used to refer, specifically, to his odes and those written in his traditional style.